taxjar/taxjar-api-docs/source/reference.md

 Parameter | Type | Description
 --------- | ------- | -----------
-country_taxable_amount | long | Amount of the order to be taxed at the country tax rate. country_tax_rate | long | Country sales tax rate for given location country_tax_collectable | long | Amount of sales tax to collect for the country. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.
+country_taxable_amount | BigDecimal | Amount of the order to be taxed at the country tax rate. country_tax_rate | long | Country sales tax rate for given location country_tax_collectable | BigDecimal | Amount of sales tax to collect for the country. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.